If you are applying to UF, the deadline for Fall 2023 admissions is March 1 and the application fee is $30.

 |Admissions Test Policy||Not optional and are considered|

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|